It’s your first home, but it’s not our first mortgage. Count on us to help you understand each stage of the process.

-Is the process different for other types of mortgage loans?
+Are the features different for other types of mortgage loans?

 - For all renovation loans, we base the appraised value on the completed improvement value.

-- Wells Fargo must approve your contractors and close the loan before work can begin.
+- Wells Fargo must validate your contractors and close the loan before work can begin.
 Our funding department will assist you in making interim payments to your contractor(s).